When Stereotypes GTG: The Impact of Predictive Text Suggestions on Gender Bias in Human-AI Co-Writing: Additional Analysis

-Beyond the attributes we designed the predictive text model to suggest to the user, we also consider off-the-shelf classification of stories toxicity\footnote{\href{https://huggingface.co/martin-ha/toxic-comment-model}{https://huggingface.co/martin-ha/toxic-comment-model}}, sentiment~\cite{camacho-collados-etal-2022-tweetnlp}, and character agency~\cite{wan-etal-2023-kelly}.
-Here, we consider writing scenarios where the character of interest's gender is pre-specified before the \participants begin writing.
-We compare between classifier output for stories where characters are \man vs \woman when \participants are or are not provided with suggestions (\autoref{fig:other_attr} and \autoref{tab:other_attr}).
+Beyond the attributes the predictive text model was controled to suggest, we also consider off-the-shelf classification of stories toxicity\footnote{\href{https://huggingface.co/martin-ha/toxic-comment-model}{https://huggingface.co/martin-ha/toxic-comment-model}}, sentiment~\cite{camacho-collados-etal-2022-tweetnlp}, and character agency~\cite{wan-etal-2023-kelly}.
+Here, we consider writing scenarios where the character of interest's gender is cued in the story prefix.
+We compare between classifier output for stories where characters are \man vs \woman when participants are or are not provided with suggestions (\autoref{fig:other_attr} and \autoref{tab:other_attr}).

 \paragraph{Toxicity} We find that the generated stories tend not to be explicitly toxic, with the story with the highest toxicity rating describing that ``Rebecca said that our ideas were really stupid and bland.
 We got very angry and shouted at her.
 It was very unprofessional.''
 Toxicity rates were uniformly low across genders.